deeztek/Hermes-Secure-Email-Gateway/updates/v260815/README.md

 Tracked in `#311` and `#316`.

+### Dropdowns that looked like text boxes

+Reported from testing, with the TLS certificate field named as the example: some fields holding a list of options had no arrow or any other sign that a list existed, so they read as ordinary text boxes.

+The Console Certificate, SMTP TLS Certificate, Dovecot Certificate and Timezone fields were exactly that.
+Worse, the list only attached itself once you started typing, so clicking did nothing and the first character you typed was swallowed setting it up.
+All four are proper dropdowns now, with a chevron, and they open on click.

+The destination pickers on Aliases and Virtual Recipients had a milder version of the same problem in their Edit modals and now open on click as well.

+One further fix found on the way: selecting a timezone had always thrown a JavaScript error, because the handler looked for a field that has never existed on that page.
+Saving worked regardless, which is why it went unnoticed.

 ### Deleting a certificate always failed, after deleting it

 Deleting any certificate ended on a Lucee error page rather than a success